 The ride features a rare closed road, mass start thanks to the kind Support of Kirklees Council Highways Dept and West Yorkshire Police.
 Route marshals are kindly provided by West Yorkshire Advanced Motorcyclists, a feature well liked by our previous riders for their friendly and reassuring directions.
+HQ is located at Huddersfield New College and there is plenty of parking on site.

 The route features 5 key climbs and with around 7000 feet of climbing, including Holme Moss, a regular feature in many cycling events over recent years including the Tour of Britain and Leeds Classic.
 With the route featuring them all within the first 35 miles, with only brief, fast descents to recover on.